DhruvLawaniya/victorian-crash-severity-classifier/README.md

 The Victoria Road Crash dataset is not bundled in this repo (check licence/size before adding it) — download it from the [Victorian Government open data portal](https://discover.data.vic.gov.au/dataset/victoria-road-crash-data) and update the data-loading chunk in `eda_victoria_crash.Rmd` with your local path.

-## Team

-W05G09

-## AI Disclosure

-Generative AI tools (ChatGPT, Gemini, Claude) were used for code structuring, chunk organisation, grammar correction, and prose editing.
-All analytical decisions, dataset interpretations, modelling choices, and final conclusions were made and verified by the student team.

-## References

-See Section 6 of the report (`eda_victoria_crash.Rmd` / rendered HTML) for the full reference list, including Chen & Guestrin (2016), Breiman (2001), Chawla et al. (2002), and the Transport Accident Commission's *Towards Zero* strategy.